Laragear/TwoFactor/README.md

 php artisan migrate
 ```

+> You can edit the migration by adding new columns before persisting it to the database.

 2. Add the `TwoFactorAuthenticatable` _contract_ and the `TwoFactorAuthentication` trait to the User model, or any other model you want to make Two-Factor Authentication available.

 ```php